jacquev6/learning-mpi/README.md

 - use dynamic point-to-point communications (`MPI_Probe`, `MPI_Get_count`)
 - investigate how to test an MPI application

-This example (tries to) implement an event-based simulation of discs moving (without friction) on a rail, and colliding (elastically) in each other.
+This example (tries to) implement a fixed-time-increment simulation of discs moving on a rail, and colliding with each other.

+It started out as a discrete-event simulation, but distributing this kind of simulation is a research domain on its own, so not well suited for a quick example focused on learning MPI!